For Teaching Service employees click to review: Teaching Service

 - Managing Conflict of Interest in Other Employment

-If an employee is unsure about a possible conflict of interest relating to external employment, they should seek advice from their Principal/Manager.
+If an employee is unsure about a possible conflict of interest relating to external employment, they should seek advice from their Manager.
 For more information, see the Conflict of Interest topic under Related Topics below.